Mjz86/c_colon/README.md

     however,  an extreme measure against all cycles is  making the use of abi= as unsafe(abi=) , this makes any E colon code unable to make any liked list , graph or tree like structure and ect , and severly limits many forms of inheritance,  but it grantees that all reference counters will be freed .
-    ( this is the deafult therfore any use of abi= is unsafe and so E colon programs cannot have memory leaks by deafult,  unless the feature flag is altered,  the reason fot this is , lets assume T has a storage mechanism to a tree , this tree either doesn't have T ( which means no cycles to T) or it does , if it does , T's abi hash would become dependent  on the graph that is itself dependent on T , and because we cannot type erase T to not depend on itself , and  we cannot cause a brake in the abi chain via abi= , then we really cant form a cycle ( assuming c colon libraries dont provide any type erasure primitives , but only sum types ( like rust enum or cpp std variant) ) ( because  the virtual table abi is dependent on the type of the  class argument,and the class  is dependent on the virtual table), ( and std::any like types are not provided to E colon because its too low level for it) arguably this is extreme , and we cant always grantee that no open-set type erasure will be provided from c colon,   but i would say that if E colon developers want to make a self referential type, it would be more elegant in C colon , and probably there are graph, linked list  and tree libraries that can do that. and ,abi= is already low level enough to be a c colon only spec.
+    ( this is the deafult therfore any use of abi= is unsafe and so E colon programs cannot have memory leaks by deafult,  unless the feature flag is altered,  the reason fot this is , lets assume T has a storage mechanism to a tree , this tree either doesn't have T ( which means no cycles to T) or it does , if it does , T's abi hash would become dependent  on the graph that is itself dependent on T , and because we cannot type erase T to not depend on itself , and  we cannot cause a brake in the abi chain via abi= , then we really cant form a cycle ( assuming c colon libraries dont provide any type erasure primitives , but only sum types ( like rust enum or cpp std variant) ) ( because  the virtual table abi is dependent on the type of the  class argument,and the class  is dependent on the virtual table), ( and std::any like types are not provided to E colon because its too low level for it) arguably this is extreme , and we cant always grantee that no open-set type erasure will be provided from c colon,   but i would say that if E colon developers want to make a self referential type, it would be more elegant in C colon , and probably there are graph, linked list  and tree libraries that can do that. and ,abi= is already low level enough to be a c colon only spec, for this reason,  all forms of non trivial type erasure ( erasure of a type with non trivial destructor) is unsafe , for example , E colon can only do bitcast if and only if the type of source and dest are trivially relocatable and trivially destructable( to prevent memory leak via type erasure), but in C colon , we can do unsafe(bit-cast) to do any form of bit cast( or other casts) .

 4. speed :